When it comes to bucket list getaways, Bali and Phuket are two destinations that should be near the top of everyone’s list.

 Below we compare both destinations, giving our honest opinion on which one is safer, cheaper, has the best beaches, nightlife, food, and even more,

 Bali and Phuket have some wonderful beaches and if you’re looking for sun, sea, and sand then both will keep you happy.

 That said, there are important differences between the two.

 There are some lovely stretches of coastline in Bali though.
-One of our favourite beaches in Bali is Nusa Dua.
+One of our favourite is Nusa Dua.
 This little-known beach has miles of golden coastline, and is perfect for swimming, sunbathing and kayaking.

 Although Phuket has the better beaches, Phuket is also lively, a bit chaotic at times, developed, and can get very busy.

 Bali, on the other hand, is a bit more relaxed and less developed.
-With its stunning coastline and jungle-covered interior we believe it’s also more beautiful than Phuket too.
+With its stunning coastline and jungle-covered interior we believe it’s also a more beautiful destination than Phuket too.

 If you’re looking to do more than just sunbathe and swim, then both have some great potential excursions.

 Bali in particular is suited to those looking for a little adventure in their holiday.

 Bali’s stunning coral reefs and sandy beaches give way to a forested volcano-sculpted inland – the perfect place to discover exotic wildlife, and go jungle trekking.